-Q2.
 My spouse was disabled and received weekly disability benefits before dying as a result of the injuries.
 Am I entitled to receive the full 400 weeks?

-No. If your spouse received weekly benefits before

-dying from the injuries, you must subtract the number of weeks paid to the deceased from the 400 weeks.
+No. If your spouse received weekly benefits before dying from the injuries, you must subtract the number o weeks paid to the deceased from the 400 weeks.
+If there are more than 400 weeks until the surviving spouse turns 65 years old, the amount of benefits your spouse received before death will not decrease the number of weeks you receive benefits.

-Q3.
 I am receiving a weekly benefit check because my spouse died from a work related injury.
-If I remarry will my benefits he affected?
+If I remarry will my benefits be affected?

-If the surviving spouse receiving benefits ever remarries, or lives with someone of the opposite sex in a sexual relationship, benefits will cease.
+If the surviving spouse receiving benefits ever remarries, or lives with someone of the opposite sex in a relationship akin to marriage, which relationship includes either sexual intercourse or the sharing of living expenses, benefits will cease.

-Q4.
 I am under eighteen and my father died from a work related injury.
 I was born out of wedlock.
 My father was single when he died.
 Am I entitled to receive any benefits?

 Yes.
-"Children" in workers' compensation law includes dependent step-children, legally adopted children, post-humous children and acknowledged children born out of wedlock.
+"Children" in workers' compensation law includes dependent step-children, legally adopted children, posthumous children and acknowledged children born our of wedlock.